 As our urban landscape stretches towards the plains and into the foothills, the "borrowed view" of the surrounding areas includes native plants that are valuable additions to the home garden.

-One of the most ornamental and useful native plants for a Colorado garden is rabbitbrush.
-It is a globe-shaped shrub two to six feet wide and two to four feet tall with blue-green, silvery leaves and, in the late summer, clusters of yellow flowers.
-Rabbitbrush grows from elevations of 5000 to 9000 feet, thrives in full sun and tolerates alkaline soils that drain well.
+Rabbitbrush is one of the most ornamental and useful native plants for a Colorado garden.
+It is a globe-shaped shrub two to six feet wide and two to four feet tall with small, silvery leaves and, in the late summer, clusters of yellow flowers.
+Rabbitbrush grows at 5000 to 9000 feet elevation, thrives in full sun and tolerates alkaline soils that drain well.
 It sports fluffy seed clusters through the winter months, which add texture and interest to the garden.

 Do you have a question?
 Try Ask an Expert!

 Updated Wednesday, October 12, 2016